- General Information

 Continued for both options:

-your TPS file was encrypted with an owner string, then you need to use the
+- If your TPS file was encrypted with an owner string, then you need

 to FM3.

-your FM3 global extension template, on the Auto Up tab, set the "SQL Connect
+- In your FM3 global extension template, on the Auto Up tab, set the

-procedure" to 'SQL_Connect' (i.e. the new procedure that the template utility
+"SQL Connect procedure" to 'SQL_Connect' (i.e. the new procedure that

 - Compile and run your application.